 - Tornadoes are commonly spawned by tropical cyclones, well away from the center of the storm.

 - Rip currents along and near the coast can be deadly, even when to storm is well offshore.

 While hurricanes are classified as the most powerful tropical cyclone, tropical storms and even depressions should still be taken seriously.
+Consider Tropical Storm Allison or the Great Flood of 2006.
+While neither system had the meteorological credentials of Hurricane Katrina, both were billion dollar disasters.
 The National Oceanic and Atmospheric Administration (NOAA) defines a tropical cyclone as a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.
 Tropical cyclones rotate counterclockwise in the Northern Hemisphere.
 There are several classifications of tropical cyclones.

 - Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.